Other Resources

 Madison, WI, USA

-This presentation is associated with a manuscript:
+3 Associated with a manuscript:

 Sandborn, D. E.; Austin, J. A.; Lafrancois, B. M. (2025). ``Developing a particle tracking model in Lake Superior’’.
 NPS Reports.
-In review.
+In production.]

 OCB 2023